oxarbitrage/mini-zcash/README.md

 ## Protocol theorems

-The goal is to formally prove properties of the protocol.
+The goal is to prove some properties of the protocol.
 Some properties are proven using TLA temporal logic and checked by TLC, other properties are classical text proofs.

 ### Liveness

-- `HeightAlwaysIncreases`
+- `HeightAlwaysIncreases`: Ensure that the height of the blockchain always increases.

 ### Safety

-- `NoDoubleSpending`
+- `NoDoubleSpending`: Ensure that no double-spending occurs.

 ### Transactions

-- `TransactionsEventuallyProcessed`
+- `TransactionsEventuallyProcessed`: Ensure that all transactions are eventually processed.

 ### Balances